habitat-sh/habitat-operator/examples/bind/README.md

 This demonstrates how to run two Habitat Services with a [binding](https://www.habitat.sh/docs/run-packages-binding/) between them.

+## Workflow

-After the Habitat Operator is up and running, execute the following command from the root of this repository:
+After the Habitat operator is up and running, execute the following command from the root of this repository:

 ```
 kubectl create -f examples/bind/service_group.yml